facebookresearch/habitat-challenge/README.md

 Task #2: ObjectNav focuses on egocentric object/scene recognition and a commonsense understanding of object semantics (where is a fireplace typically located in a house?).

 ### New in 2021
 The main emphasis in 2021 is to drive the progress for the unsolved tasks of [Habitat Challenge 2020](https://aihabitat.org/challenge/2020/).
-The tasks specification remained unchanged except a tilt angle of the agent’s camera for PointNav task.
-The agent’s camera is now tilted the way that the area in front of the agent can be observed.
+The task specifications remained unchanged except for the agent’s camera's tilt angle for the PointNav task.
+The agent can observe the area in front of it as the agent’s camera has now tilted.

-We reserve the right use additional metrics to choose the winner in case of statistically insignificant SPL results difference.
+We reserve the right to use additional metrics to choose the winner in case of statistically insignificant SPL results difference.

 ## Task 1: PointNav
-In PointNav, an agent is spawned at a random starting position and orientation in an unseen environment and and asked to navigate to target coordinates specified relative to the agent’s start location (*‘Go 5m north, 3m west relative to start’*).
-No ground-truth map is available and the agent must only use its sensory input (an RGB-D camera) to navigate.
+In PointNav, an agent is spawned at a random starting position and orientation in an unseen environment and asked to navigate to target coordinates specified relative to the agent’s start location (*‘Go 5m north, 3m west relative to start’*).
+No ground-truth map is available, and the agent must only use its sensory input (an RGB-D camera) to navigate.

 ### Dataset
 We use [Gibson 3D scenes](http://gibsonenv.stanford.edu/database/) for the challenge.
-As in the 2019 Habitat challenge, we use the splits provided by the Gibson dataset, retaining the train and val sets, and separating the test set into test-standard and test-challenge.
+As in the 2019 Habitat challenge, we use the Gibson dataset’s splits, retaining the train and val sets, and separating the test set into test-standard and test-challenge.
 The train and val scenes are provided to participants.
 The test scenes are used for the official challenge evaluation and are not provided to participants.
-Note: The agent size has changed from 2019, thus the navigation episodes have changed (a wider agent in 2021 rendered many of 2019 episodes unnavigable).

 ### Evaluation
 After calling the STOP action, the agent is evaluated using the ‘Success weighted by Path Length’ (SPL) metric [2].